carls31/carls31/README.md

 ### Hi there 👋
-I'm Lorenzo Carlassara, Mathematical Engineer and Geoinformatics Engineering Master's candidate at Politecnico di Milano, currently at the University of Bonn, Germany.
+I'm Lorenzo Carlassara, Mathematical Engineer and Geoinformatics Engineering Master's candidate at Politecnico di Milano, as well as, Climate Intelligence Specialist at ClimateCharted.

 Welcome to my GitHub profile!

 ## About Me
 Interested in:
- - Machine Learning and Deep Learning algorithms and methods
+ - Machine Learning and Deep Learning algorithms
- - Earth Observation and Remote Sensing
+ - Earth Observation and Remote Sensing applications
- - Health and environmental sustainability
+ - Climate Risk Modeling and Natural Hazard assessment

 Also, I am a sportsman person, enthusiast in discovering new places, I really like cooking and listening to music.